Crito-VanaheimServers/ASA_Server_Control_Bot/README.md

 	MOD UPDATES: If you use the mod update function than the bot will detect when mod update is available and post information about the MOD to your desired discord channel.

-	If you accidently close your monitor than just run the ASA_The_Island_Start.bat again, If server is running this will not do anything to server it will just restart the discord bot.
+	If you accidently close your bot monitor than just run the ASA_The_Island_Start.bat again, If server is running this will not do anything to server it will just restart the discord bot.

 EXTRA FEATURES